johnnyawesome/ConnectedParticles/README.md

 I always disliked it, and so I thought I'll make my own, to be done with it forever!

 I even blogged about it [here](https://breaksome.tech/coding-a-particle-effect-in-p5js/) so you can read how simple it is to code something like this yourself!

-## Background

-The version in which the particles avoid the mouse uses *vectors*.
-I avoided those like tha plague so far, because, you know, vectors.

-If you too think they're complicated, have a look at this project.
-It turns out they're not so bad! 😉